Hello and welcome back for another blog post!

 I really don’t know what to say about this song lmao.
 This feels like a combination of Carly Rae Jepsen, pop perfection, and 1989 vibes.
 The song gets good as you listen to it more, love the progression!
 Taylor’s vocals on here sound so dramatic and seductive at the same time, I love how she sings this song vocally!
 The last chorus in this song is so explosive and catchy!
 Very upbeat and will make you groove!
 I didn’t like this song on my initial listen (not just my cup of tea) but as I listen to it I end up liking it more!
 9/10 STARS!

 - Miss Americana and the Heartbreak Prince

 First, the song title reminds me of Lana Del Rey lmao.
 But when I listened to it, it then reminded me of Halsey’s New Americana and Strangers!
 I personally don’t know who Taylor Swift is talking to in this song, but the song is chill and the type of song for driving in lonely nights!
-The lyrics are on point and the backing vocals increases the song into another level!
-Love this song too!
+The lyrics are on point and the backing vocals increase the song into another level!
+I love this song too!
 10/10 STARS!